-A playful modular drawer system which can be opened from four sides.
-Each compartment requires a consideration of “what to store”.
+A playful modular drawer system that can be opened from four sides.
+Each compartment requires consideration of “what to store”.

 In other words, when I design the front of the cube depending on how I divide the the space inside, there were left over spaces that could only be reached from the back.
 I was really fascinated by this simple but essential discovery.
 Then I realized that when I used fractal geometry, I had to open all four sides to complete the occupation.